 There is a good chance that this post contains affiliate links.
 If you click on any of these links, I might earn a small commission at no extra cost to you (which I really appreciate, thank you!)
 The full disclosure policy can be found here.

-15 incredible and free things to do on the Big Island
+15 free things to do on the Big Island

-The Big Island of Hawaii is the largest of all of the Hawaiian islands.
+The Big Island of Hawaii is the largest of all the Hawaiian islands.
 The size of the Big Island means that there are plenty of things to do, including plenty of free things to do on the Big Island.
-The Big Island is home to over 100 beaches (all free!), numerous state parks, one National park, and five volcanoes.
+The Big Island is home to over 100 beaches, numerous state parks, one National park, and five volcanoes.

-Please keep in mind that many of these activities on the Big Island are free but run off of donations.
+Please keep in mind that many of these activities on the Big Island are free but run on donations.
 Consider making a donation or purchasing from a gift shop when available.
-You might also consider purchasing a product such as honey or coffee if taking a tour.
-Make sure to support local during your Hawaii vacation.
-Mahalo!
-Now, let’s get to the list.
+You should also consider purchasing a product such as honey or coffee if taking a tour.

 1. Visit the Puako Petroglyph Preserve